Ninjatō

-Historically, there is no physical evidence for the existence of this "katana-like short sword legendarily used by ninja" before the 20th century, though it is believed that the designs demonstrated by alleged replicas are based on the design of wakizashi or chokutō swords or the swords associated with ashigaru.
+Historically, there is no evidence for the existence of this "katana-like short sword legendarily used by ninja" before the 20th century.
+Instead, the designs demonstrated by alleged replicas may be based on the design of wakizashi or chokutō swords or the swords associated with ashigaru—common infantrymen with no "ninja" aspects.

 History

-Because of the lack of any physical evidence or antique swords from the Sengoku to the Edo matching the description of the ninjatō, the history of the weapon can only be reliably chronicled from the 20th century onwards.
+Because of the lack of any physical evidence or antique swords from the Sengoku to the 20th century matching the description of the ninjatō, the history of the weapon can only be chronicled reliably from the 20th century onwards.